jacksonianrtaylor/movie_rec_proj/README.md

 * Currenlty, an excessive amount of data is randomly selected from the full dataset of applicable users (10000 of each users type).
 In (cell 1 - cell 4) this data is written to the "constructed_data.csv" file in the order of svd, train, and test users.

-LOOK: (may need to move this) Then the next part of the notebook (cell 5 - cell 8) can randomly take subsets of this large amount of data.
-Since the initial slection of users is large, the random subsets of these lists have a good variety.

 * When (cell 1 - cell 4) have been run to completion, the data persists in the form of "constructed_data.csv" so that only (cell 5 - cell 8) needs to be rerun for training and testing.
 (cell 5 - cell 8) are for transforming the data in "constructed_data.csv" to build a model.

-* Don't run the bayesian_optimization.ipynb unless you have ample time to wait and amble memory space on your machine.
+* Don't run the bayesian_optimization.ipynb unless you have ample time to wait and enough memory on your machine.
 It is only included for informative purposes and does not need to be run again.
-However, it could be useful to try larger params to get marginally more honest results.
+However, it could be useful to try larger params to get marginally more accuracte and honest results.

+LOOK: Is user_to_data_train the apropriate name for being users with train and test ratings in BO notebook